Pythonimous/ficbot/README.md

 The main driving force behind this project was the availability of similarly structured anime character data on websites like [MyAnimeList](https://myanimelist.net/).

-Moreover, despite different anime studios having different artistic styles, the anime style allows anime character images to make a roughly homogenous dataset and use these images to help different generation tasks (maybe, even train a GAN? :)
+Moreover, despite different anime studios having different artistic styles, the anime style itself allows character images to make a roughly homogenous dataset, which can be used to help different generation tasks (maybe, even train a GAN? :)

-You may experiment with the models using terminal, or demo notebooks from this [folder](https://github.com/Pythonimous/ficbot/tree/main/notebooks)
+You may experiment with the models using terminal, or demo notebooks from **this [folder](https://github.com/Pythonimous/ficbot/tree/main/notebooks)**.
 ## Features
 - Image -> Name generator